 Ana Barbić Katičić continues to explore the boundaries of her creativity, merging tradition and modernity in her works.
 Her work reflects a personal philosophy that every painting, every brushstroke, can be transformed into an opportunity for growth, learning, and expression.

-In 2006, she won the second prize at the DAAK exhibition at the Koprivnica City Museum.
-In 2017, she designed the trophy for The Best FIFA Football Awards, an annual award for the best achievements in world football, which has been awarded since that year onwards.
+In 2006, she received the second acquisition award at the DAAK exhibition at the Koprivnica Town Museum.
+In 2017, she designed the trophy for The Best FIFA Football Awards, an annual award recognizing the best achievements in world football, which has been presented since that year.

 Previous exhibitions include: Mljet, Stara skula in Goveđari (2013), Rijeka, Bruketa Gallery (2013), Novalja, Era Gallery (2012), Split, University Library (2011), Kaštel Sućurac, Top Gallery (2011), Palmižana, Meneghello Gallery (2011), Zagreb, Open University Gallery (2010), French Institute Media Library in Zagreb (2010, with N. Šimunović), Tel Aviv, Lighthouse Gallery (2007, with J. Zanki and Ž. Senečić), Samobor, Prica Gallery (2007, with G. Bralić), Zagreb, Karas Gallery (2007), Zadar, Kapetanova Kula Gallery (2006), Paris, Cité Internationale des Arts (2006), Zagreb, Forum Gallery (2006), Dubrovnik, Zona Gallery (2005), Zagreb, Beck Gallery (2005), Kristofor Stanković Gallery (2004), Matica Hrvatska Gallery (2004), Josip Račić Gallery (2004), Velika Gorica, Galženica Gallery (2003), Hrvatska Kostajnica, Pučko otvoreno učilište (2003, with P. Farac).